This topic explains how to deploy Kedro in a distributed system.

 We encourage you to play with different ways of parameterising your runs as you see fit.
 Use names, tags, custom flags, in preference to making a code change to execute different behaviour.
 All your jobs/tasks/operators/etc. should have the same version of the code, i.e. same Docker image, to run on.

 4. (Optional) Create starters¶

-This is an optional step, but it may speed up your work in the long term.
-If you find yourself having to deploy in a similar environment or to a similar platform fairly often, you may want to build your own Kedro starter.
-That way you will be able to re-use any deployment scripts written as part of step 2.
+You may opt to build your own Kedro starter if you regularly have to deploy in a similar environment or to a similar platform.
+The starter enables you to re-use any deployment scripts written as part of step 2.